alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 ##Additional rules outside the EU

-If you’re exporting outside the EU, you may need a Certificate of Free Sale for the following products:
+If you’re exporting outside the EU, you may need a Certificate of Free Sale for the following products.

-* protein crops for animals
-* animal feeding stuff
-* pet food

 Check with the importing country’s authority or embassy.